ajavamind/rca-studio2/README.md

 ### Studio IV Console

-The Studio IV game console was in the planning stages, in 1977, but was never built.
+The Studio IV game console was in the planning stages, in 1977, but was never manufactured.
+Joe Weisbecker demonstrated the Studio IV to us in January 1978.
+He used a modified VIP board built by Bill (BJ) Call.
 There is a "Studio IV Interpreter Final version 1/1/1978" cassette tape written by Joe Weisbecker.
+I reversed engineered documentation at placed in the Documents folder file S.572.21B_Studio_IV_Interpreter_final.txt

 Source:
   The Sarnoff Collection, The College of New Jersey